 Background: Medical students report lacking the knowledge to conduct nutrition counseling for patients and practice good dietary quality in their personal life.
-This cross-sectional study describes the dietary quality of medical students at one midwestern college of medicine during the early COVID-19 pandemic.

-Methods: Medical students (n = 102) enrolled at the time of this study in the spring of 2020 were surveyed utilizing the Rapid Eating Assessment for Participants-Shortened (REAP-S).
+This cross-sectional study describes the dietary quality of medical students at one Midwestern College of medicine during the early COVID-19 pandemic in the United States of America.
+Methods: Cross-sectional study based on a survey applied to medical students (n=102) during spring 2020.
+We used the Rapid Eating Assessment for Participants-Shortened (REAP-S) to assess dietary quality during the COVID-19 pandemic.
 The response rate was 27%.

-Results: One hundred and two medical students were included.
-A mean REAP-S score of 30.5, SD=3.9 (range 13-39) was obtained (67% of ideal dietary quality).
-Body weight remained the same for 54.9% of students, 25.7% gained weight and 18.8% lost weight during the late spring of 2020.
+The primary outcome was to obtain total mean REAP-S scores and identify variables related to poor diet quality.
+Results: A mean REAP-S score of 30.5, SD=3.9 (range 13-39) was obtained (67% of ideal dietary quality).
+Body weight remained the same for 54.9% of students, 25.7% gained weight, and 18.8% lost weight during the late spring of 2020.
 Students with BMI < 24.9 kg/m2 (mean REAP-S score of 31.6±3.6) had a significantly better dietary quality (p < 0.001) compared to students with BMI > 25 kg/m2 (mean REAP-S score of 28.9±3.9).
-Students with self-reported "less healthy" diet (mean REAP-S=28.2±3.3) had significantly worse dietary quality (p < 0.001) compared to those who either maintained healthy diet (mean REAP-S=31.1±3.8) or improved diet (mean REAP-s=31.9±3.6).
+Students with a self-reported "less healthy" diet (mean REAP-S=31.1±3.8) or improved diet (mean REAP-S=31.9±3.6).
 Of note, 89.2% of students indicated that they want to improve their diet.

-Conclusion: The dietary quality of participants was found to be sub-optimal during the early COVID-19 pandemic, with potential to adversely impact the long-term health of our future medical workforce.
+Conclusion: The dietary quality of participants was found to be sub-optimal during the early COVID-19 pandemic, potentially impacting our future medical workforce's long-term health adversely.

 Key Words: Medical students; Diet; Body mass index; COVID-19 pandemic; Diet surveys.

-INTRODUCTION.
+(Source: MeSH-NLM).